grav/aws-lumo-cljs-runtime/examples/minimal/README.md

 #### 1. Log in to AWS and go to the Lambda service

-Pick the Ireland (`eu-west-1`) region, since there's already a deployed runtime in that region
+Pick the Ireland (`eu-west-1`) region, since there's already a deployed runtime in that region.

 #### 2. Create a new function